not-navyblue/UnHax/README.md

 Fair warning: Use at your own risk as this mod *can* ruin your experience.<br>
 If it did, then... what did you expect?
 It's a cheat mod, after all lol

+### Quick Notice:
+**Religion** has been split into two buildings; however, for compatibility reasons, the original building has been retained.
+If you wish to try out the building split, please start a new game, as both buildings' features are identical otherwise.

 ## What the mod contains:
 ### Buildings:
 **UnHax Mode - Base**: an "*almost* one-size-fits-all" building that provides many things such as gold, food, culture,